mararap/minishell/docs/01-prompt.md

 ### Separate case: heredoc prompt

-Your heredoc prompt is different from the normal shell prompt.
+Our heredoc prompt is different from the normal shell prompt.

 Normal prompt: